Jedaian/natural-disaster-pipeline/README.md

 [![Google BigQuery](https://img.shields.io/badge/BigQuery-latest-4285F4?style=for-the-badge&logo=googlebigquery&logoColor=white)](https://cloud.google.com/bigquery)
 [![Redpanda](https://img.shields.io/badge/Redpanda-24.2.7-FF3C00?style=for-the-badge&logo=redpanda&logoColor=white)](https://redpanda.com)

 A streaming data pipeline that tracks natural disasters around the world in real-time.
-This project ingests fire hotspot data from NASA and earthquake data from USGS, processes it through a message broker, transforms it with Spark and dbt, orchestrates data workflows with Airflow, and exports analytics to Google BigQuery.
+This project ingests fire hotspot data from NASA and earthquake data from USGS, processes it through a message broker, transforms it with Spark and dbt, orchestrates data workflows with Airflow, and exports analytics to Google BigQuery with materialized views ready for Looker Studio dashboards.

 ## What This Does

 1. Pulls the latest fire and earthquake data from public APIs (NASA FIRMS & USGS)
 2. Streams that data through Kafka (via Redpanda)
-3. Processes it with Spark Structured Streaming
+3. Processes it with Spark Structured Streaming (includes spatial clustering for fires)
 4. Stores it in partitioned Parquet files
 5. Transforms data with dbt (staging views + aggregated marts)
 6. Orchestrates hourly pipelines with Airflow (powered by PostgreSQL)
-7. Exports analytics to Google BigQuery via GCS for dashboards and reporting
+7. Exports analytics to Google BigQuery via GCS (with partitioning and clustering)
+8. Creates materialized views automatically for Looker Studio dashboards

 ## Architecture